nicokruger/inmytree.co.za/app/blog/visiting-future-every-morning-working-in-vr/index.md

 You can completely remove yourself from your physical surroundings and focus.
 The environment is completely customisable and free from distractions (unless you allow them...).

 ### Presence
-One of the things we all miss from the days of going to office is being present with other people.
-VR goes some way to alleviate this.
+One of the things we all miss from the days of going to the office is being present with other people.
+VR promises a way to alleviate this in the future.
 You can share a workspace with others and experience proximity and presence again, even when working from home.

 ### Collaboration
 This is the thing I miss the most.
 Working together in small groups hunched over a computer solving a problem.
 Virtual Reality allows us to share our fanciful impossible screens so that others can view them as well.
 Shared whiteboards allow us to plan and draw together, all with your hands and without requiring any special equipment like tablets.